Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/exit-strategy.md

 ## Overview

-This section outlines SkyMirror's potential exit strategies, providing investors with a clear understanding of how they might realize returns on their investment.
-While SkyMirror is focused on building a sustainable, long-term business, we recognize the importance of planning for eventual liquidity events that would benefit our investors and stakeholders.
+This section outlines Skymirror's potential exit strategies, providing investors with a clear understanding of how they might realize returns on their investment.
+While Skymirror is focused on building a sustainable, long-term business, we recognize the importance of planning for eventual liquidity events that would benefit our investors and stakeholders.

 ## Potential Exit Scenarios